Our education programs connect families with information and help our community become more accepting and inclusive.

 Join ASNV, the Disability Resource Center and other Fredericksburg Area service providers for Lunch and Learn - a monthly family education session where families bring lunch and meet to share successes and challenges, ask questions, and connect with one another.
 Lunch and Learn is held the 4th Thursday of every month, 12pm-1pm, at the disAbility Resource Center (409 Progress Street, Fredericksburg,VA).

 Safety Presentations & Information

-ASNV board member and immediate past president, Scott Campbell, offers live training and a comprehensive safety compendium for first responders, families, service providers and the general public.
+ASNV board member and ASNV President, Scott Campbell, offers live training and a comprehensive safety compendium for first responders, families, service providers and the general public.

 Download his safety presentation here or request a live presentation by contacting us.
 Are you the parent or caregiver of someone on the autism spectrum?
 Click here to read some tips and ideas for keeping your loved one safe.

 Online Yahoo Family Support Group